axoflow/axosyslog-core-docs/content/shared/chunk/option-source-prefix-journal.md

 | Type:    | string     |
 | Default: | .journald. |

 *Description:* If this option is set, every non-built-in mapped names get a prefix (for example: `".SDATA.journald."`).
-By default, {{% productparam "abbrev" %}} adds the `.journald.` prefix to every value.
+By default, {{% param "product.abbrev" %}} adds the `.journald.` prefix to every value.